And greetings once again to your music lovers, thrill seekers, conversationalists all across the fruited plane.

 You bet, sir.

-Well, that's what people like him think.
+That's what people like him think.

-Somebody like Obama really does believe that everything great has its has it has a link uh to government somehow.
+Somebody like Obama really does believe that everything great has its has it has a link to government somehow.

-Well who who did you expect to challenge it?
+Who did you expect to challenge it?

-Well, I saw Chris Christie setting in the audience, so you you hope he would have stood up and said something.
+You hope he would have stood up and said something.

-No, I that wasn't uh the point of the thing.
+No, that wasn't the point.

-They're not gonna prolong the guy's visit.
+They're not going to prolong the guy's visit.

 They don't want to get into a debate with him.

-They understand it's a pro-forma thing.
+They understand it's a pro forma thing.

 Why did I agree?